ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 adds compile time type checking, implementing rules about how different types can be used and combined.
 This catches a wide variety of programming errors that in JavaScript are only encountered at runtime.
-Some typing rules are inferred from JavaScript. ypeScript also enables the programmer to annotate their code, to indicate, for example, the types of parameters to a function or the properties of an object.
+Some typing rules are inferred from JavaScript.
+TypeScript also enables the programmer to annotate their code, to indicate, for example, the types of parameters to a function or the properties of an object.
 After compilation, type annotations are removed, making the compiled output just JavaScript, meaning it can be executed in any